screeps/docs/source/contributed/ps_ubuntu.md

 sudo su screeps
 ```

+### Setup Server Environment

+Now that the prerequisites and user are created we can create the unique server environment for your world.

-During this last step you will need a Steam API Key, which you can obtain [from here](https://steamcommunity.com/dev/apikey) for free.
+During this step you will need a Steam API Key, which you can obtain [from here](https://steamcommunity.com/dev/apikey) for free.

 ```shell
 mkdir ~/world